sukamenev/iris_contest_native/README.md

 Transactions are used in both approaches.
 Products are created in random sections of the catalog.

-When testing the loading of product properties, random products are loaded to make it harder to use caching techniques.
+When testing the loading of product properties, random products are loaded to make it harder to use caching database techniques.

 ## Data model in project